Yecats/dotGAME/README.md

 # .GAME
-.GAME is a show hosted on Channel 9 that is dedicated to game development with a primary focus on .NET technology.
+.GAME is an upcoming show being hosted on [Channel 9](https://channel9.msdn.com/) that is dedicated to game development with a primary focus on .NET technology.
 Each episode will focus on tutorials, cover helpful tips/tricks, or feature an interview with an industry expert.

 ## How this repository is organized